 Alongside pet photos, gaming streamers and memes, the online makeup tutorial is a perennial feature of social media feeds worldwide.
 NYX Cosmetics, who encourage their customers to “experiment at full volume” with their range of pro-level products, place a large focus on showing real people posting unedited photos: showcasing how their makeup really looks.

-Using StoryStream to curate and manage usage rights for high-quality UGC, NYX Cosmetics Germany have driven engagement on their Instagram channel: customer-generated content performs 33% above “likes” benchmarks, and as high as 90% above “comments” benchmarks.
+Using StoryStream to curate and manage usage rights for high-quality UGC, NYX Cosmetics Germany has driven engagement on their Instagram channel: customer-generated content performs 33% above “likes” benchmarks, and as high as 90% above “comments” benchmarks.

 Want to see it in action?
 Watch the video case study right here.

-Blackwell’s get a read on their customers
+Blackwell’s gets a read on their customers

 It’s a digital update of an experience familiar to book lovers worldwide: browsing the shelves in the hunt for a title that jumps out at you unexpectedly.
 But with the added twist of UGC, the power of personal recommendation really finds its place in Blackwell’s digital experience: they note an impressive 14% uplift in average order value for those who engage with the curated content in Blackwell’s StoryStream.